Maya-Arteaga/MorphoGlia/README.md

 #One-step installation:
 pip install -r requirements.txt

+#Manual Installation (If the above fails)
-#otherwise, you can install each library
+#If you encounter issues with the one-step installation, install each library individually:

 # Install OpenCV
 pip install opencv-python